-There are 20 amino acids in all and they come in the three different categories of ‘Essential’, Conditionally Essential, and ‘Non Essential’, and here in this post I will be concentrating on amino acids specifically pertaining to a plant based diet.
+There are 20 amino acids in all, and they come in the three different categories of ‘essential’, conditionally essential and ‘non essential’ and here in this post I will be concentrating on the amino acids specifically pertaining to a plant based diet.

 Essential Amino Acids

-There are 9 essential amino acids and they are called so because the body cannot produce them itself, therefore they must come from outside sources in the form of the food you eat or supplementation.
+There are 9 essential amino acids, and they are called so because the body cannot produce them itself, therefore they must come from outside sources in the form of either the foods you eat or supplementation.
 They are:-

 Conditionally Essential Amino Acids

-There are 6 of these, and they are readily produced by the body in most people, but the exception to this may be in circumstances such as sickness, extreme stress, and premature babies whose your bodies may struggle to make their own.
+There are 6 of these and they are readily produced by the body in most people, but the exception to this may be in circumstances such as sickness, extreme stress, and premature babies whose bodies may struggle to make their own.
 They are:-

 Nonessential Amino Acids